JairNeto1/trustly-test/Readme.md

   yarn start
 ```

-or simply visit the link below:
+or simply visit the link:
   [Shoes.on](https://shoeson.herokuapp.com/)

 ### Meta